Background reading & activities

 - Introduction to Functional Programming using Haskell by Richard Bird (2nd edition).
 ISBN: 978-0134843469

 The first is more accessible but the second covers more areas relevant to the Oxford Computer Science degrees.
-These books are intended to be challenging so please don’t worry if you find them difficult.
-Richard Bird’s book is the set text for the Functional Programming course that you will take in your first term: during this course you will have the benefit of tutorials and lectures to help your understanding, not just the text book in isolation.
+These books are intended to be challenging so please don't worry if you find them difficult.
+Richard Bird's book is the set text for the Functional Programming course that you will take in your first term: during this course you will have the benefit of tutorials, lectures and practicals to help your understanding, not just the text book in isolation.